bwpikaard/bwpikaard/README.md

 ### Hi there 👋

-My name is Bryan, and I am a self-taught Back-end Developer and Web Developer currently studying Computer Science at Roanoke College.
+My name is Bryan, and I am a self-taught full-stack developer and software engineer currently studying Computer Science at Austin Peay State University.

-I frequently work with Node.js, front (HTML/CSS/JS/Twig) and back-end development (PHP/Slim/MySQL), React / React Native, and C++.
+I like TypeScript.

 You can reach me by email ([bryan@pikaard.com](mailto:bryan@pikaard.com)) or Discord (HyperCoder#2975).